GoogleContainerTools/kpt-functions-catalog/functions/go/gatekeeper-validate/README.md

 <!--mdtogo:Long-->

-You can use the policy controller to validate KRM resources.
-To learn more about the policy controller, see: https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller.
+You can use Gatekeeper to validate KRM resources.
+To learn more about how to use the Gatekeeper project, see: https://open-policy-agent.github.io/gatekeeper/website/docs/howto.

 The function evaluates constraint policies against KRM resources.
 The function takes 3 types of resources from the input resource list: